Debug Output

 debug for the amount of change of the gradient (stored in get_gradient(o) of the AbstractManoptSolverState o) during the last iteration.
 See DebugEntryChange for the general case

-• prefix – ("Last Change:") prefix of the debug output (ignored if you set format)
+• prefix: ("Last Change:") prefix of the debug output (ignored if you set format)

-• format - ( "$prefix %f") format to print the output using an sprintf format.
+• format: ( "$prefix %f") format to print the output

 source